Brief

 Aesthetics

-Philosophy applied to art, which attempts to formulate criteria for the understanding of the aesthetic (rather than utilitarian) qualities of art.
+Philosophy applied to art, which attempts to formulate criteria for the

 African Art